Need to talk? Call 1800 882 436.

 Symptoms of hepatitis B infection include:

-You may notice symptoms of hepatitis B weeks or even months after you are infected.
-Some people do not feel any symptoms, but are carriers of the virus.
-This means that they can still pass on the infection, even if they feel no symptoms.
+You may notice symptoms of hepatitis B a few weeks or even months after you get infected.
+Some people have the virus and don’t get any symptoms.
+They can still pass on the infection.

-Complications of hepatitis B infection include severe liver disease and liver cancer.
+Complications of hepatitis B infection are severe liver disease and liver cancer.

 Treatment for hepatitis B infection includes antiviral medicines and regular monitoring.
-Antiviral medicines can help reduce the amount of hepatitis B in your blood before your baby is born.
+Antiviral medicines can lower the amount of hepatitis B in your blood before your baby is born.

 Will hepatitis B affect my pregnancy?

-Your pregnancy should not be impacted by having a hepatitis B infection, but there is a risk you will pass the virus on to your newborn during birth.
+Your pregnancy shouldn’t be affected by having hepatitis B, but you may pass the virus to your baby during pregnancy or birth.

 How do I prepare for labour and birth?

-If you have been diagnosed with hepatitis B, your doctor will monitor the level of the virus in your blood (known as the viral load) during your pregnancy.
+If you have hepatitis B, your doctor will monitor your viral load (amount of virus in your blood) during pregnancy.

 Your baby's first hepatitis B vaccine is usually given before they leave hospital — ask your midwife for more information.